ember-learn/guides-source/guides/release/reference/accessibility-guide.md

 The purpose of this guide is to give every Ember developer a starting point for making your Ember application minimally accessible.
 As accessibility can be a complex issue, it should be noted that this guide only covers a some of the basics, and should not be considered a comprehensive guide.

-## Screen Reader and Browser Combinations

-There are assistive technologies (known as screen readers) available for all common desktop platforms and mobile devices.

-- VoiceOver, integrated in Apple products
-- Narrator, integrated in Windows products
-- Orca, available for integration in Ubuntu, otherwise available as a download
-- JAWS, proprietary software by Freedom Scientific, available for Windows
-- NVDA, open source software, available for Windows
-- TalkBack, integrated in Android products

-While developing and testing for conformance, keep in mind that there are well-known screen reader and browser combinations that were developed in a way that work well together; using combinations different than these may produce false-positive results.
-It should be noted that these may change over time, so periodic review of this list is recommended.

-- Firefox & NVDA (Windows)
-- IE & JAWS (Windows)
-- Safari & VoiceOver (MacOS)

-The absolute best method for learning how a screen reader works is using one yourself!
-It might feel a little awkward at first, but understanding how to use a screen reader (and other assistive technology) will help you become a more skilled developer.
+More comprehensive reference materials will be listed in an appendix at the end of this guide.

 ## Ember Application Configuration